mattbillard/learning/javascript/iframes-objects-shadowdom-etc/README.md

 - Iframe and object tags appear to be indistinguishable when loading HTML

 ### Iframes vs Web components / shadow DOM
-- Iframe (very issolated/encapsulated)
+- Iframe (very isolated/encapsulated)
   - Dimensions: determined by parent
-  - Almost everything is issolated
+  - Almost everything is isolated
     - JS can pass through if both are running on the same domain or use the same `document.domain = 'xxxxx';`
-  - Shared vs issolated
+  - Shared vs isolated
-    - CSS: issolated
+    - CSS: isolated
-    - URL: issolated
+    - URL: isolated
-    - JS global vars: issolated
+    - JS global vars: isolated
-    - DOM selectors: issolated
+    - DOM selectors: isolated
     - events: only window.postMessage
     - localStorage: only shared for same domain with same port
     - sessionStorage: only shared for same domain with same port